-The House Judiciary Committee subpoenaed the former White House officials for documents and testimony, setting the stage for another clash with the Trump administration over former officials appearing before Congress.
+The House Judiciary Committee on Tuesday issued subpoenas to former White House officials Hope Hicks and Annie Donaldson for documents and testimony, setting the stage for another clash with the White House over former officials appearing before Congress.

 The committee issued the subpoenas to Hicks and Donaldson as part of their sweeping investigation into possible obstruction of justice, corruption and abuse of power.
 The subpoena to Hicks, the former White House communications director, includes a request for documents and her appearance at a public hearing next month.
 The subpoena for Donaldson, who was deputy White House counsel, seeks documents and her appearance at a deposition in June.